ETC of PWD Whistle Blowing Policy

 - Transparent, accountable and within the UK legal framework

 - A thorough investigation of the evidence and the implications of the evidence with a panel of trustees.
-The investigator/s must consider: what the issue is; what impact that issue has on the people the charity helps; the impact on the charity’s assets and services; the impact on the charity’s staff and volunteers; the impact on the charity’s reputation or on public trust and confidence in the charity sector; who reported the issue and the supporting evidence.
+The investigator/s must consider: what the issue is; what impact that issue has on the people the charity helps; the impact on the charity’s assets and services; the impact on the charity’s staff, volunteers and other stakeholders; the impact on the charity’s reputation or on public trust and confidence in the charity sector; who reported the issue and the supporting evidence.

 - The complainant/s to be kept informed of progress at each stage.